kohrVid/supermarket/INSTRUCTIONS.md

 ## Running the app

-This repo is built with a CLI tool for that can be used to add and remove items from an order and calculate the total amount that a customer will have to pay.
+The CLI tool can be used to add and remove items from an order and calculate the total amount that a customer will have to pay.

 To initialise the CLI: